Olical/Heir/README.md

 Helper functions for prototypical inheritance in JavaScript.

-Use the source code and JSDoc comments as documentation, here's a quick example to overview the API though.
+Use the source code and JSDoc comments as documentation, here's a quick example to get you started.

 ```javascript
 const heir = require('heir')